burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 export std::string to_string(unsigned int i);
 ```

-But their definitions, along with any
+Definitions, along with any
-module-local entities can also be moved to one or more **module implementation files**.
+module-local entities can be moved to one or more **module implementation files**.

 ```cpp
 // mymodule.cpp – Interface implementation file